Skip to main content

 • Talking Book and Braille Library

-State Library shares an ILS system with Chemeketa Cooperative Regional Library Services
+The State Library shares an integrated library system with Chemeketa Cooperative Regional Library Services.

-2016: The State Library Board was expanded from seven members to nine with designated positions (HB 3523).
+2016: The State Library Board of Trustees is renamed the State Library Board, and membership is expanded from seven members to nine with designated positions (HB 3523).

-State Librarian moved from being appointed by the Board to appointed by and serving at the pleasure of the Governor.
+The State Librarian is moved from being appointed by the Board to being appointed by the Governor and confirmed by the state Senate.

-Last staff exchange with Horner Exchange program at the Fujian Provincial Library in Fujian, China.
+The last staff exchange with Horner Exchange program at the Fujian Provincial Library is held in Fujian, China.

-Oregon Documents Summit held at the State Library.
+The Oregon Documents Summit is held at the State Library.

-2017: Government Services opened the Government Room for public access.
+2017: Government Services opens the Government Room for public access.

-1991: The Department of Administrative Services (DAS) requests funds from the Legislature as part of the 1991-93 capitol construction program.
+The Department of Administrative Services (DAS) requests funds from the Legislature as part of the 1991-93 Capitol construction program.
 Some of these funds are used to carry out needed improvements to the State Library building.

-The Library changes its mission to move away from acting as a public library for the citizens of Oregon and towards becoming a special library that meets the information needs of state government employees.
+The State Library changes part of its mission to move away from acting as a public library for the citizens of Oregon and towards becoming a special library that meets the information needs of state government employees.

-Talking Books receives a Governor’s award for providing volunteer opportunities to disabled Oregonians.
+Talking Book and Braille Services receives a Governor’s award for providing volunteer opportunities to Oregonians with disabilities.

 Another bill passes creating the Children's Services Improvement Grant Program (later renamed the Ready to Read Grant Program) to improve services to children in public libraries.